openstack/openstack-manuals/doc/contributor-guide/source/doc-tools/scripts.rst

 ----------------------

 openstack-doc-test
-  Check niceness of the documentation.
+  Checks niceness of the documentation.
 Tests links, whitespace, line-endings.
   See :ref:`openstack-doc-test`.

 openstack-autohelp
-  Helper script run from the git repo by ``autogenerate_config_docs``.
+  A helper script run from the git repository by ``autogenerate_config_docs``.

 openstack-auto-commands
-  Generate the command line reference published at http://docs.openstack.org/cli-reference/.
+  Generates the command-line interface reference published at http://docs.openstack.org/cli-reference/.
 A helper script to use this tool is available at ``bin/doc-tools-update-cli-reference``.

 openstack-jsoncheck
-  Check JSON files.
-Used for the API guides
+  Checks JSON files.
+Used for the API guides.

 openstack-manuals repository